 - 30 minutes (35 kilometers/22 miles) south of Tartu, the second-largest city in Estonia.

 - 2 hours 40 minutes (215 kilometers/134 miles) from the capital of Tallinn.

-While it is not that far away from Estonia’s capital, it is best to explore southern Estonia from Tartu and stay several days, especially when road tripping.
+While it is not that far away from Estonia’s capital, it is best to explore southern Estonia from Tartu and stay for several days, especially when road-tripping.
 Now that being said, you can manage to visit a lot of places in a day as we did.

 What can I expect?

 - Easy access – it is right on the road

 - Signs in English

 How much time should I allocate for a visit?

 For a leisurely visit, count for 1.5-2 hours.